MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-windows-admin-center.md

 For CredSSP to function successfully in the Cluster Create wizard, Windows Admin Center must be installed and used by the same account.
 If you install Windows Admin Center with one account and try to use it with another, you'll get errors.

 ## On Windows Admin Center, the message **error occurred while creating service principal** appears while installing an AKS host on Azure Stack HCI
 You will get this error if you have disabled pop-ups.
-Google Chrome blocks pop-ups by default, and therefore, the Azure sign in pop-up is blocked and causes the service principal error.
+Google Chrome blocks pop-ups by default, and therefore, the Azure sign-in pop-up is blocked and causes the service principal error.

 ## The Setup or Cluster Create wizard displays an error about a wrong configuration
 If you receive an error in either wizard about a wrong configuration, perform cluster cleanup operations.
 These operations might involve removing the C:\Program Files\AksHci\mocctl.exe file.